 - Staff should take every opportunity to ensure data is updated.
 For instance, by confirming a customer’s details when they call;

-- GFA Ltd will make it easy for data subjects to update the information GFA Ltd holds about them.
+- Greenway Financial Advisors Ltd will make it easy for data subjects to update the information we hold about them.
 For instance, via the company website;

 - It is the marketing manager’s responsibility to ensure marketing databases are checked against industry suppression files every six months.

 4. Providing Information

 Greenway Financial Advisors Ltd aims to ensure that individuals are aware that their data is being processed, and that they understand:

 - How their data is being used;